Prof. Knut Völzke

 After a career in carpentry (master craftsman's certificate 1996), studies at the Akademie für Gestaltung in Münster and the HfG Offenbach, Knut Völzke founded the LEISE design studio in Frankfurt am Main in 2003.
 From 2010 to 2019 he was lecturer at the HfG Offenbach, from 2003 to 2004 artistic-scientific assistant at the Wissenschaftszentrum Umwelt (WZU) of the University of Augsburg.
 He is co-editor of the book "Staub - Spiegel der Umwelt", published by Oekom Verlag in 2006.

-In the winter semester 2019/20 Knut Völzke is deputy professor for design basics, colour theory and integrated design at the HfG Offenbach.
+Since the winter semester 2019/20 Knut Völzke is deputy professor for design basics, colour theory and integrated design at the HfG Offenbach.